opencodeco/serendipity/.ai/patterns.md

 # Serendipity Design Patterns

-This document describes the structure of elements found in the base code, specifically analyzing the components implemented in the `src/Example` directory.
+This document outlines the structure of elements intended for use in projects built with the Serendipity library.
+It focuses on the components provided in the `src/Example` directory, serving as practical references for implementation.

 ## Structure of Elements

-This guide describes the format of the components that can be used to implement the `Serendipity` pattern.
+This guide explains the expected structure of components that follow the `Serendipity` pattern and how they should be applied in consuming projects.

-#### Entity Pattern (Actual Implementation)
+#### Entity Pattern (Expected Usage)

-The project uses a different Entity pattern than traditional DDD.
-Entities use attributes for metadata and extend command classes.
+Serendipity defines a distinct Entity pattern that deviates from traditional DDD.
+Entities are constructed with metadata attributes and inherit from command-specific base classes.

 **Characteristics**:

-- Uses `#[Managed]` attributes for field management
+* Uses `#[Managed]` attributes for field tracking
-- Uses `#[Pattern]` attributes for validation
+* Uses `#[Pattern]` attributes for input validation
-- Extends command classes for separation of concerns
+* Extends command classes to separate write responsibilities
-- Integrates with base Entity class from the package
+* Inherits from the base `Entity` class provided by the library

-The entities are immutable and use constructor injection for dependencies.
-They are designed to encapsulate the business logic and be used in query operations.
+Entities are immutable, receive their dependencies through constructor injection, and are intended to encapsulate domain logic used in query operations.

-**Example location src/Domain/Entity/Example.php**:
+**Example from `src/Domain/Entity/Example.php`**:

 ```php
 <?php